 Employment and Employee Benefits (EMP-101)

 Various (self-study, self-paced).

 December 2021 - Present.

 This course provides a survey of the employment process and focuses on the most common issues that employers and potential employees face in the process.
 It covers the hiring process, training, screening, compensation and benefits, as well as the topics of time off and vacations.
-It also focuses on transitioning between jobs, including notice, termination, compensation, benefits, references, resignation and contractual liability.
-Finally, it looks at the responsibilities of an employee who leaves a job and post-employment compensation and benefits.
+Other topics include transitioning between jobs, including notice, termination, compensation, benefits, references, resignation and contractual liability, responsibilities of an employee who leaves a job and post-employment compensation and benefits.

-In the lower division baccalaureate degree category, 3 semester hours in Employment Law (6/21).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Employment Law (6/21).